shikhason/DataAnayst_Project/README.md

 4. Job level promotion............
 5.Most hiring in Executive level job in Male category 87.5%
-6. Womens are highly promoted in juniour level job
+6. Womens are highly promoted in juniour level job Customer engagement and Retention on which service
+7. 91% of customers are taking Phone Service